Artist in Residence - 2023/24

-We are looking for someone interested in working along legal and interdisciplinary scholars at the Westminster Law School and The Westminster Law & Theory Lab in particular.
+The Westminster Law & Theory Lab Artist in Residence would be working along legal and interdisciplinary scholars at the Westminster Law School and The Westminster Law & Theory Lab in particular.
 We welcome expressions of interest from artists working in the intersection between law and art; or who use law as an artistic medium/base/inspiration; or whose practice can benefit from thinking along legal parameters; or whose work can be described as political and engaged.

 We understand law in its broader possible manifestation as normativity (of social rules, of artistic practices, of spatiality and temporality) and not just in its textual manifestation as statutes and caselaw.
 We welcome academically unaffiliated artists who want to explore the normativity of their own practice in relation to that of the legal academic practice.
 There is no preference in terms of medium but we would encourage a flexibility of expression in order to fit in the multiple engagements of the law school.